HiAS7/The-Sauce-Book-Online/_classes/Sorcerer.md

 1st level or higher, you can choose the new spell from the cleric spell list or the sorcerer spell list.
-You must otherwise obey all the restrictions for selecting the spell, and it becomes a sorcerer spell for you.\
+You must otherwise obey all the restrictions for selecting the spell, and it becomes a sorcerer spell for you.<br/>
 In addition, choose an affinity for the source of your divine power: good, evil, law, chaos, or neutrality.
 You learn an additional spell based on that affinity, as shown